brbsix/brbsix.github.io/_posts/2015-11-19-using-winpdb-to-debug-python-3-applications.md

     winpdb --attach --host=HOST SCRIPT

 Note there is also an `--encrypt` option to force *encrypted socket communication*.
-It requires the *python-cryto* package.
+It requires the *python-crypto* package.
 I wasn't able to get this to work but your experience may vary.
 I didn't look into any further.